reflectivity/file_format/specification.md

 The header follows a hierarchical structure and is formatted according to YAML (see below) or JSON rules.
 In addition, each line of the header starts with a hash and a space `# ` (wrapped YAML), which is the default header marker in Python (and other languages).

+The header is organised following a *chronological* structure:

+- Where do the raw (=input) data come from?
+- What was done to them?
+- (probably) How were they analysed?
+- What is the outcome?

 ### first line